UziTech/atom-jasmine3-test-runner/README.md

 #### Spec Helpers
 This will include Atom's [spec-helper](http://flight-manual.atom.io/hacking-atom/sections/writing-specs/#custom-matchers).

-:construction::rotating_light: This is experimental.
-Some things might not work the way they are supposed to. :rotating_light::construction:

 The `specHelper` option can be set to `true` to enable the spec-helper or you can specify an object enabling only the parts of the spec-helper that you want.

 Example: